 A job during high school at a local Wild Birds Unlimited in Franklin, Massachusetts introduced Mike Perrin ’19 to the world of birding.
 Turned avid birder with a desire for field experience outside the classroom and more of a hand in designing his major, he chose Environmental Studies in the UVM Rubenstein School of Environment and Natural Resources.
 To pursue his interest in birds and dig a little deeper into the natural sciences, he is minoring in Wildlife Biology.
 To hone his computer, design, and visual skills he chose a second minor in Green Building and Community Design.

-And, Mike takes at least one class a semester that gets him outdoors where he wants to be.
+And, Mike, now a graduating senior, took at least one class a semester that got him outdoors where he wants to be.
 He strives to make things happen for himself.